Dealing with Diabetes: The Road to Developing an Artificial Pancreas

-- Once the vinegar-baking soda solution stops reacting, the solution should be neutralized.
-Carefully place your conductivity sensor in the "Neutralized" bowl, letting the straw part be submerged and the Styrofoam piece float on the surface, as shown in Figure 22, below.
-Your overall setup should now look similar to the one in Figure 23, below.
+- Carefully place your conductivity sensor in the "Neutralized" bowl, letting the straw part be submerged and the Styrofoam piece float on the surface, as shown in Figure 11.
+Your overall setup should now look similar to the one in Figure 12.

 - If the Styrofoam piece is not floating evenly, you can try taping the test leads onto the rim of the mixing bowl to keep things in place.

 - The pump may start running as soon as you put the conductivity sensor in the neutralized solution, but do not worry if the pump is not running yet.
-(When the pump runs, vinegar should simply be pumped out of, and then back into, the "Vinegar" bowl.)
+(When the pump runs, vinegar should simply be pumped out of, and then back into, the "vinegar" bowl).
 In this step, you will normalize your artificial pancreas model so that the pump does not run in a neutralized solution, but still runs in a solution that is slightly more acidic (which will be more conductive).
-You will do this by adjusting the potentiometer (the blue component with the white knob that you put in holes B24, B25, and B26).
+You will do this by adjusting the three potentiometers (the blue components with the white knob that you put in holes B12–14, B16–18, and B20–22).

 - Remember that a potentiometer is a variable resistor; you can change its resistance by turning the white knob.
-When you change the resistance of the potentiometer, this affects how much voltage is sent to the transistor, which controls whether the pump is turned on or not.
+Your circuit has three potentiometers with different values: 1 MΩ (1,000,000 ohms), 100 kΩ (100,000 ohms), and 10 kΩ (10,000 ohms).
+The potentiometers are connected "in series" so their resistance values add.
+This lets you make coarse, medium, and fine adjustments respectively to the total resistance value.
+When you change the total resistance of the potentiometers, this affects how much voltage is sent to the transistor, which controls whether the pump is turned on or not.
 If you want to find out more about how this works (it involves forming a voltage divider with the conductivity sensor), try re-reading the Introduction in the Background tab and check out the FAQ section in the Help tab.

 - Once the pump is running, very slowly turn the potentiometer's knob in the opposite direction to turn the pump off.
-Stop turning the knob when it is just reaches the point that makes the pump turn off.
-You can play around with adjusting the knob until you are satisfied that the pump does not run in the neutralized solution (but will still run if turned slightly).
+Stop turning the knob when it reaches the point that makes the pump very slow and almost turn off.
+Then move on to the 100 kΩ potentiometer and turn the knob until the pump just switches off.
+You can also use the 1 kΩ potentiometer for fine-tuning to find the right setting that just turns the pump off.
+Play around with adjusting the knobs of all three potentiometers until you are satisfied that the pump does not run in the neutralized solution (but will still run if turned slightly).

 - Safety note: Do not leave the pump running unattended, and do not let the circuit run for more than about 15 minutes at one time.
 Note that the transistor may become warm while the pump is running, but it should not become dangerously hot.
 If it is very hot, or if you notice any smoke or a burning smell, this probably means that you have a short circuit.
 Immediately disconnect the battery pack from the breadboard, and make sure that everything else is connected correctly by referring to the diagrams above.
 Just one misplaced wire can prevent the circuit from working, or create a short circuit!
 Remember to make sure that the exposed metal parts of different components, like the resistors and alligator clips, are not bumping into each other, as this will also create a short circuit.